 11. Fun and easy monster energy bites

-Feel inspired by Grace’s creativity and turn your no bake energy balls into cute little monsters.
+Feel inspired by Grace's creativity and turn your bliss balls into cute little monsters.
 They are dairy free, nut free, vegan and will be the hit on any kids birthday party or in a lunch box.
 The rainbow sprinkles can be easily made of desiccated coconut and natural food colorings.
 Click through to learn how.